jessicajourneycake/Tip-Jar-Recycling-App/README.md

 ### How can technology help?

-In order to improve plastic recovery rates, improvements in current collection and sorting technology as well as improvements in poor consumer recycling behavior are required.
+In order to improve plastic recovery rates, improvements in current collection and sorting technology as well as adjustments to consumer recycling behavior are required.
 Furthermore, one centralized app that combines all recycling/reusable packaging would make recycling and reusing plastic packaging more convenient to the consumer.

 ### The idea

-Tip Jar monitors all recyclables/reusables registered with Tip Jar allows for consumer goods companies to opt in to pay consumers tips for them to sort their recyclables/reusables at home and bring to local drop-off locations.
+Tip Jar allows for consumer goods companies to opt in to pay consumers tips for them to sort their recyclables/reusables at home and bring to local drop-off locations.
 At the expense of a smaller tip, consumers can also discard their recyclables via curbside pickup.
-Additionally, Tip Jar provides a centralized platform for all recycling/reusable packaging programs (Nutella reusable jar, Starbucks reusable coffee cups,..) making it a convenient, and at the same time rewardable, experience for the consumer.
+Additionally, Tip Jar provides a centralized platform for all recycling/reusable packaging programs (Nutella reusable jar, Starbucks reusable coffee cups, barePack reusable food containers) making it a convenient, and at the same time rewardable, experience for the consumer.

 ## Demo video